-We will also seek to provide current income from gains earned through an option strategy.
-We currently intend to write (sell) call options on selected equity securities in our portfolio and to only write call options on securities we hold in our portfolio ("covered calls").
-The notional amount of such calls is expected to initially be approximately 20% of the total value of our portfolio, although this percentage may vary depending on the cash flow requirements of the portfolio and on our Adviser's assessment of market conditions.
-Under current market conditions, we presently intend to write covered calls that are generally one to three month terms and generally range from five to fifteen percent out of the money, although this may vary from time to time.
-We currently intend to focus our covered call strategy on other energy infrastructure companies that our Adviser believes are integral links in the energy infrastructure value chain for pipeline companies, although we may write options on other securities in our portfolio or indices in certain market environments.
+We will also seek to provide current income from gains earned through our covered call strategy.
+We currently intend to write (sell) call options on selected equity securities in our portfolio and to only write call options on securities we hold in our portfolio ("covered calls"); however we may also write call options on indices.
+The notional amount of such calls is expected to initially be approximately 30% to 40% of the total value of our portfolio, although this percentage may vary over time depending on the cash flow requirements of the portfolio and on our Adviser's assessment of market conditions.